Determinants, even instantons and Bridgeland stability

+These results are summarized in Main Theorems \ref{Main Theorem - 3} and \ref{Main Theorem - 4}, where we describe the moduli space of Bridgeland (semi)stable objects with Chern character $(-2,0,c,0)$.
+These moduli spaces are obtained from crossing the actual walls determined by the resulting object after applying the truncation functor to the chain complex representing the objects in the moduli space.
+The rank $2$ instantons, after a shift by $[1]$, form an open subset of these moduli spaces.

-The appendix is a collection of intermediate results obtained during the early stages of this project that were useful for doing calculations and early speculations on the scope of this approach.
+The Appendix is a collection of intermediate results obtained during the early stages of this project that were useful for doing calculations and early speculations on the scope of this approach.

-\textbf{Acknowledgments:} I'd like to thank both my advisors Marcos Jardim and Antony Maciocia for the opportunity to work on this topic and the incredible support in the development of this research.
-Also, I would like to thank Daniele Faenzi for a number of insights in the theory of intantons on Fano varieties.
-Also, my friend Charles Almeida for the helpful discussion about general instantons.
-Furthermore, I would like to thank Dapeng Mu for carefully reading the paper and pointing out a crucial mistake on the calculations for the $V_5$ quiver region.
-This work was supported by FAPESP research grant 2016/25249-0, 2019/05207-9 and CAPES research grant 88887.647097/2021-00.
+\textbf{Acknowledgments:} I would like to thank both my advisors Marcos Jardim and Antony Maciocia for the opportunity to work on this topic and the incredible support in the development of this research.
+I also appreciate Daniele Faenzi for his insights in the theory of intantons on Fano varieties, and my friend Charles Almeida for the helpful discussions.
+Special thanks to Dapeng Mu for carefully reading the paper and pointing out an oversight on the calculations for the $V_5$ quiver region, and Daniel Bernal for his helpful comments.
+Finally, I am grateful to the referee for their valuable corrections and insights, which greatly enhanced this work.
+This work was supported by FAPESP research grant 2016/25249-0, 2019/05207-9, 2022/12883-3 and CAPES research grant 88887.647097/2021-00.
 This project was partially developed at the University of Edinburgh to which I am grateful for the hospitality and support.